 Debt Minimization - We are committed to offering among the lowest tuition rates in the sector, which to date has alleviated the need for a significant majority of our students to borrow money to fund Aspen's tuition requirements.
 In July 2011, we raised our course-by-course tuition rates to \$300/credit hour for all degree-seeking programs.
 However, we believe based on our competitors' public information that our tuition rates remain significantly lower than our competitors.
-For example, University of Phoenix, Capella University and Grand Canyon University charge \$740, \$699, and \$483, respectively, per credit hour for their MBA program versus Aspen's \$350 per credit hour.
+For example, University of Phoenix, Capella University and Grand Canyon University charge \$740, \$699, and \$483, respectively, per credit hour for their MBA program versus Aspen's \$333 per credit hour.
+Additionally, our monthly installment plan provides our students with the ability to pay for their classes in monthly installments at \$350 per credit hour as opposed to full payment by the first day of class.
+We believe this will lower the number of our students who rely on financial aid to pay for their education.